On This Page

 6 Card Bonus

 The "6 Card Bonus" is a side bet based on the highest five-card poker hand that can be composed out of the player's and dealer's three cards.
 It is most likely to be found at Caesars Entertainment casinos.
 Ezugi live dealer studios call this side bet "3+3," using pay table 4 below, in their Teen Patti game, which is the same thing as Three Card Poker.
-All together, I've seen two different pay tables, as follows.
+All together, I've seen or heard of three possible pay tables.

 Pay table 1 I noticed at Harrah's in Las Vegas on September 18, 2009.
 The lower right cell shows a house edge of 15.28%.